Cloud-Rambler/Augmented-Geometric-Distillation-PaddlePaddle/README.md

 ## 7. 参考链接与文献
 [1] Yin, Hongxu, et al. "Dreaming to distill: Data-free knowledge transfer via deepinversion."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2020.

+[2] FastReID: A Pytorch Toolbox for General Instance Re-identification, He, Lingxiao and Liao, Xingyu and Liu, Wu and Liu, Xinchen and Cheng, Peng and Mei, Tao, arXiv preprint arXiv:2006.02631, 2020